-Earlier this month, two San Francisco hospitals reported that 900 patient records had been compromised.
+Earlier this month, two data breaches at healthcare in San Francisco hospitals reported that 900 patient records had been compromised.
 The two hospitals involved were San Francisco General and Laguna Honda.
 The San Francisco Public Health Department was notified and began their investigation at once.
 They found that a former employee of Nuance Communications was at fault.
 Nuance is a third-party vendor to both hospitals providing voice recognition software for medical transcription.

 The Public Health Department is partnering with Nuance Communications to get to the bottom of the breach and mitigate the damage as quickly as possible.
 The former employee at Nuance illegally accessed the patient records of about 900 patients from the two San Francisco hospitals.
 The lost data included names, dates of birth, details about patient’s conditions and diagnoses.
 It did not include any social security numbers, financial information, or driver’s license numbers.

 The patient records were accessed between November 20th and December 9th of 2017.
 The health department confirmed that all patients affected had been notified.